For those of you wondering how others have bypassed the lead object in CRMs, we’re about to get nerdy.

 Sometimes, prospects go through a product evaluation, purchase a product, find out they bought vaporware, and then find a vendor who can live up to their promises (not that I’m a bitter buyer).

-I’ve had debates with sales managers who wanted multiple copies of the same account to create a sort of hierarchy.
-Or they wanted to split the account assignments between different representatives based on what they were selling.
+I’ve had debates with sales managers who wanted multiple copies of the same account to create a false hierarchy.
+Or they wanted to split the account to accommodate assignments to different representatives based on what they were selling.

-I have yet to hear a bullet-proof reason to intentionally keep duplicates.
+I have yet to hear a bullet-proof reason to intentionally keep duplicate account records.

 If your organization doesn’t already have a working definition of an account, we recommend you set about creating one now.
 Are you creating accounts based on physical locations?
-Will you allow exceptions for regional groupings account that don’t have a regional headquarters?
+Will you allow exceptions for regional groupings and create shadow accounts for conglomerates that don’t have a regional headquarters?
 These rules will help you avoid duplicates for the sake of organizing hierarchies.

 Territory teams are an excellent solution to most of the other reasons I’ve heard for splitting out accounts.
 It’s inadvisable to hide opportunities from people working the same account.
 More often than not, it makes the organization look unprofessional (“What do you mean you don’t know Tony Tobbobbin is already working with us on a deal?
 He’s in YOUR company.”).